Sharing Indigenous culture by gathering together.

 Miywasin Story Tour

 A conversational day spent outdoors with local storytellers from Miywasin Friendship Centre, in places Indigenous peoples called home, lived off the land, and started their traditions and storytelling.
-Join the group in a hands-on Indigenous practice to take home and enjoy near the end of the gathering.
-All transportation is included on the Sunshine Trolley, with the start and finish point at the Miywasin Friendship Centre, in Medicine Hat's Historic Downtown.
+Ride the Sunshine Trolley to two locations, and then join a hands-on Indigenous practice to take home near the end of the gathering.
+Visit tourismmedicinehat.com for event dates.

 Sharing Stories at the Saamis Tepee with Brenda Mercer

-Indigenous artist and storyteller Brenda Mercer invites you to join her and special guests to learn about the land, medicine plants, and Indigenous peoples who lived and gathered on these lands for hundreds of years.
+Join Dakota Sioux artist and storyteller Brenda Mercer in learning about the land, medicine plants, and Indigenous peoples who lived and gathered on these lands for hundreds of years.
 Discover new ways of knowing and connecting through personal stories and crafting at the Saamis Tepee.
-Making is an act of connecting and sharing in Indigenous culture.
-Gathering and crafting together, and sharing stories, is a way to honour the past, celebrate Indigenous culture, and grow together.
+Visit tixx.ca for event dates.

 National Indigenous Peoples Day